 - Department of Learning Design and Technology (LTEC) demonstrated virtual reality examples, including a navigation experience on the Hōkūleʻa, in collaboration with CRDG.

 - Office of Student Academic Services (OSAS) provided information on all of the COE’s programs.

 For the last three years, the COE has been committed to the Mālama Honua Worldwide Voyage and Promise to Children through the classroom, educational outreach, publications, and other college-community events.
-Two of the COE’s faculty members – Tara O’Neill, Director of the Institute for Teacher Education Secondary Program and the Curriculum Studies STEMS² master’s concentration, and Linda Furuto, Professor of Mathematics Education and Director of the Ethnomathematics and STEM Institute – were also part of the actual voyage.
+Two of the COE’s faculty members – Tara O’Neill, Director of the School of Teacher Education Secondary Program and the Curriculum Studies STEMS² master’s concentration, and Linda Furuto, Professor of Mathematics Education and Director of the Ethnomathematics and STEM Institute – were also part of the actual voyage.
 O’Neill served as a crew member on leg 9 of the voyage, and Furuto served as a crew member on legs from Hawai‘i to Tahiti, American Sāmoa, Sāmoa, Olohega (Swain’s Island), Aotearoa (New Zealand), South Africa, Virginia, Washington, D.C., New York City, and the Hawaiian Islands back home from Kawaihae to Kaho‛olawe to Kalaupapa to O‘ahu.

 Reflections from the Last Leg of the Voyage